-Born at Belleville, Illinois on December 19, 1818, little is known of his early life other than he was poor and lived in a family with numerous children.
-Somewhere along the line, he made his way to St. Louis, Missouri where he was recruited by Jim Bridger as a trapper for the American Fur Company when he was 20.
-Leaving St. Louis, Missouri with a large trapping party in May 1838, he spent two years in the Rocky Mountains before briefly returning to Illinois in 1840.
+Born in Belleville, Illinois, on December 19, 1818, little is known of his early life other than he was poor and lived in a family with numerous children.
+Somewhere along the line, he made his way to St. Louis, Missouri, where he was recruited by Jim Bridger as a trapper for the American Fur Company when he was 20.
+Leaving St. Louis, Missouri, with a large trapping party in May 1838, he spent two years in the Rocky Mountains before briefly returning to Illinois in 1840.
 He soon returned westward, accompanying an emigrant train.

-The decline of the fur trade, in the early 1840s, drove many the trappers to quit, but Jim Baker stayed on spending the next several years in the mountains.
+The decline of the fur trade in the early 1840s drove many trappers to quit, but Jim Baker stayed on spending the next several years in the mountains.

 In the fall of 1852, a group of trappers, including Baker and Jim Bridger, met at Kit Carson’s headquarters in Rayado, New Mexico, and spent the winter trapping in Colorado and Wyoming before returning to New Mexico.
-It was the last time these trappers assembled together.
+It was the last time these trappers assembled.

 In 1873 he moved to a homestead near Dixon, Wyoming, where he built a cabin and raised livestock.
-In 1875, Jim Baker served under General George Armstrong Custer as a scout during the Battle of the Rosebud, in Montana.
-In 1881, Jim Baker, once again, was asked to scout in yet another battle, the Meeker Massacre, led by General Thornburg.
+In 1876, Jim Baker served under Brigadier General George Crook as a scout during the Battle of the Rosebud in Montana.
+In 1879, Jim Baker was again asked to scout in another battle, the Meeker Massacre, led by General Thornburg.

 Afterward, he lived at his cabin until his death on May 15, 1898.
 He was buried at Baker Cemetery near Savery, Wyoming.
-During his lifetime, he was married multiple times, each time to an Indian woman, and sired numerous children.
+He was married multiple times to an Indian woman and sired numerous children during his lifetime.

 See more about Baker HERE in Colonel Henry Inman’s 1897 writings on Famous Men of the Santa Fe Trail.